jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

     (ii) relevant national policy statements and any relevant regional policy statements or plans that are for the time being in force under the Resource Management Act 1991; and
     (iii) likely funding from any source.

+### 15 Additional requirements for Auckland regional land transport plan
+Before the ARTC submits a regional land transport plan to Auckland Council for approval, the ARTC must— (a) have regard to the Auckland Council’s long-term plan under the Local Government Act 2002; and (b) have regard to any consultation document prepared and adopted by Auckland Council under section 93A of the Local Government Act 2002 if—
+    (i) Auckland Council is in the process of using the special consultative procedure in relation to the adoption or amendment of a long-term plan under the Local Government Act 2002; and
+    (ii) the long-term plan has not yet been adopted or the amendment has not yet been made; and (c) have regard to any Auckland Council transport policy statement that has been approved by the governing body of Auckland Council; and
+  (d) ensure that the regional land transport plan is consistent with the 30-year transport plan for Auckland approved under section 42 of the Local Government (Auckland Council) Act 2009.

 ### 15 Core requirements of regional land transport programmes prepared by Auckland Transport
 [Repealed]